ray-x/material_plus.nvim/README.md

 A collection of material colorscheme for neovim (Neovim 5.0+ required), written in lua.

-This repo was orignally built based on combination of
+This colorscheme was orignally built based on combination of
 - [material.nvim](https://github.com/marko-cerovac/material.nvim)
 - [moonlight.nvim](https://github.com/shaunsingh/moonlight.nvim)